sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 Although if the admin feels otherwise, these values are configurable.

+### 7.8 Techsupport Locking

+Recently, an enhancement was made to techsupport script to only run one instance at a time by using a locking mechanism.
+When other script instance of techsupport tries to run, it'll exit with a relevent code.
+This would apply nevertheless of how a techsupport was invoked i.e. manual or through auto-techsupport.

+With this change, rate-limit-interval of zero would not make any difference.
+The locking mechanism would implicitly impose a minimum rate-limit-interval of techsupport execution time.
+And since, the techsupport execution time can't be found out and varies based on underlying machine and system state, the range of values configurable for the rate-limit-interval is left unchanged

+A relevant message will be logged to syslog when the invocation fails because of LOCKFAIL exit code.

 ## 8. Test Plan

 Enhance the existing techsupport sonic-mgmt test with the following cases.